Netherlands3D/docs/docs/packages/creating-and-managing-packages.md

 ## Releasing a package

+> Before releasing, make sure you have tested your package in https://github.com/Netherlands3D/twin -or another
+> Netherlands3D-based project- installed as a local package.
+>
+> Especially important is:
+>
+> * verifying that the correct dependencies are set and installed
+> * that the Assembly Definition can be used and
+> * that the Assembly Definition does not depend on Assembly Definitions that are not a dependency of your package,
+>   especially Netherlands3D.Core.Runtime should be avoided
+>
+> Failure to do so may cause extra work because once a package is released, it is impossible to change something
+> in the release and a new release must be made.

 When you want to release a new version of a package you generally go through the following steps:

 1. Go to the repository of your package.
 If there is none: see the chapter on